How to Identify a Credit Card Skimmer and Protect Yourself

 Use Credit Cards With a Chip

-If you’re familiar with what a credit card is, you’ll know that most new credit cards come with a “chip” that allows consumers to make payments without actually swiping their credit card.
+If you’re familiar with what a credit card is, you’ll know that most credit cards today come with a “chip” that allows consumers to make payments without actually swiping their credit card.
 With an EMV chip, it’s possible to simply tap a credit card instead of swiping it to make a payment, which helps avoid credit card skimming.
+If you have a card that is old-school and lacks a chip, you might ask the issuer if an updated version is available.

 Be Vigilant